 ICG Guidelines: Ensuring Fair Competition

-Adopted May 24, 1992 Amended February 21, 1994 Amended May 26, 2006 Amended January 20, 2010
+2019 Draft

 Mission

 International Costumers Guild (ICG) members have developed these guidelines to promote fairness and equity in masquerade competition and judging.
-We hope these guidelines will help make both novice and accomplished costumers’ experiences with masquerade competition and costuming more comfortable and enjoyable.
+These guidelines will help make both novice and accomplished costumers' experiences with masquerade competition and costuming more comfortable and enjoyable.

 Context

 The purpose of these guidelines is to assist masquerade directors in writing and implementing rules to ensure fair competition in the masquerades they run.
 These guidelines have been developed to serve international masquerade competitions, but they can be adapted and applied when writing rules for any costume competition at any convention.

-While competition names may vary by event and venue (including names such as “Cosplay Competition” and “Costume Contest”), for consistency’s sake we will refer to all staged competitions as “Masquerades.”
+Competition names may vary by event and venue (including names such as "Cosplay Competition" and "Costume Contest"), for consistency's sake we will refer to all staged competitions as "Masquerades."

-A “Masquerade” is a staged show where entries are presented before an audience.
+A "Masquerade" is a staged show where entries are presented before an audience.
 These presentations may take the form of fashion walks or short theatrical vignettes.
-Entries may compete for awards in two major areas: presentation (based on how the costumes appear when presented), and workmanship (based on close examination of the costumes backstage).
+Entries may compete for awards in two major areas.
+Presentation awards are based on how the costumes appear when presented.
+Workmanship awards are based on close examination of the costumes backstage.
+Awards for research and documentation are also appropriate, particularly for historical and culturally significant costumes.
+Costumes assembled from “found items” where no craftsmanship was involved are eligible for Presentation awards.

-Any competition that draws both entrants and audience from outside the host country can be considered an international competition.
-The ICG has voted to recognize the competitions at WorldCon, at Costume-Con and at Anime North.
-Information on official recognition is not within the scope of this document; for more information contact the ICG Corresponding Secretary (corr-secretary@costume.org).

-While masquerade directors are our intended audience, we believe any participant (competitor, crew member or judge) in any masquerade should be able to learn from these guidelines.
+While masquerade directors are our intended audience, any participant (competitor, crew member or judge) in any masquerade can benefit from these guidelines.

 Organization